Despite its name, Osteopathy concerns much more than just bones. Osteopathy is a non-invasive therapy that targets muscles, joints & nerves.

 Osteopathy at the Haslemere Clinic

-The osteopathic team at the Haslemere Clinic has seven members: (Andrew Wilson-Smith, Martin Coleman, Beth Forrest, Tatiana Wiles, Peter Black, Jeremy Feilder, Lyndsy Mills and Philip Allen).
+The osteopathic team at the Haslemere Clinic has eight members: (Andrew Wilson-Smith, Martin Coleman, Beth Forrest, Tatiana Wiles, Peter Black, Jeremy Feilder, Lyndsy Mills and Philip Allen).

 All of our Osteopaths are fully qualified and highly experienced practitioners (see Regulation section on this page).
 Our osteopathic treatments are very highly regarded and receive high praise, as shown by many positive reviews and testimonials from our clients.